-Every year since 2012, all employees of the Group are invited to participate in the Health and Safety Challenge, as an individual or in teams.
-This competition is designed to reward, promote and spread awareness about the best initiatives in three categories (“Management, Organisation”, “Technique, Equipment, Tools” and “Training, Behaviours, Human Factors”).
-In 2015, with the addition of an “Environment” category, the competition was renamed the Health, Safety and Environment Challenge.
+Every year since 2012, all employees of the Group are invited to participate in the Health, Safety and Environment Challenge, as an individual or in teams.
+This competition is designed to reward, promote and spread awareness about the best initiatives in four categories: “Management, Organisation”, “Technique, Equipment, Tools” and “Training, Behaviours, Human Factors”, “Social Responsibility” (new category since 2018).

 This annual meeting provides an opportunity to communicate widely internally on innovations or best practices developed within the subsidiaries in order to disseminate them throughout the Group.